 - If you want to do something, make an inexpensive punch with fruit juice and carbonated soft drink.
 (One of my favorite easy combinations is a kid’s fruit punch + lemon lime soda.)

-- Ask a guest to bring ice, another to bring solo cups, another to bring a mixer, etc.
+- After you invite, ask a guest to bring ice, another to bring solo cups, another to bring a mixer, etc.

-- Take advantage of Kroger deals on canned soft drinks and frozen juice to stretch your entertaining budget.
+- Take advantage of Kroger deals on canned soft drinks and frozen juice.
+This is a better way to stretch your entertaining budget.

-- Instead of trying to use team colors for EVERYTHING, stick with neutral items you already own.
-Think burlap, brown craft paper, even the sports section of your local paper are fair game when it comes to budget decor.
+- Instead of trying to use team colors for EVERYTHING, stick with neutral items you already own..
+You can create a football theme with many items you already own.
+Think burlap, brown craft paper, even the sports section of your local paper are fair game when it comes to festive decorations on a budget.